luisenrico/luisenrico.github.io/README.md

 But I kind of like it this way, because:
 1. Fast to load and easy to host
 2. Readable and modifiable without frameworks
-3. Content-first rather than UI-heav
+3. Content-first rather than UI-heavy

-# Steps
+# Steps to make your own as well!

 1. Create a Repository: Name it username.github.io, replacing username with your GitHub username.